 Secured Credit

-Secured credit pages explain credit products backed by a deposit or other collateral support.
-This section matters because secured products often appear when a borrower is building credit, rebuilding it, or trying to qualify with weaker risk signals.
+Secured credit pages explain accounts backed by a deposit, pledged property, or another form of collateral support.
+This section matters because secured products often appear when a borrower is building credit, rebuilding after damage, or comparing a lower-risk approval path with an unsecured offer.

 In this section